xxoo/node-fswin/readme.md

 and if a path that passed in is a rootdir the parent part will be empty. and the name is just the path that passed in.
-note: this function is only suitable for windows full paths. passing a relative path or any other kind of path will case a unexpected return value.
+note: this function is only suitable for windows full paths. passing a relative path or any other kind of path will case an unexpected return value.

 #### convertPath and convertPathSync